-Indicator 6 of the State Performance Plan (SPP) reports the percent of children ages 3-5 (A) attending a Regular Early Childhood Program (RECP) and receiving the majority of special education and related service in the regular early childhood program, and (B) attending a special education class, separate school or residential facility (Educational Environments) (see below for calculation*).
+Indicator 6 of the State Performance Plan (SPP) reports the percent of children ages 3-5 (A) attending a Regular Early Childhood Program (RECP) and receiving the majority of special education and related service in the regular early childhood program, and (B) attending a special education class, separate school or residential facility (Educational Environments), and (C) receiving special education and related services in the home.

-The PreK LRE data are taken from the December 1st headcount and include children who are enrolled in Kindergarten but are not yet 6 years of age by December 1st.
-The summary statements for LRE on this performance indicator (#6) on the State Performance Plan are calculated in two ways:*
+The PreK LRE data are taken from the December 1st headcount and exclude children who are enrolled in Kindergarten but are not yet 6 years of age by December 1st.
+The summary statements for LRE on this performance indicator (#6) on the State Performance Plan are calculated in three ways:

 - Summary Statement A is calculated by combining the data from settings designated as A1 + B1.
 These are the RECP settings where the majority of the services are provided in the class.